google/WebFundamentals/src/site/_en/fundamentals/principles/orientation-works-best.markdown

 key-takeaways:
   tldr:
     - Communicate to users if your site works best in a certain orientation, but ensure your important calls-to-action can be completed regardless of orientation.
+shortlinks:
+  # NOTE: If the section titles or URL changes the following shortlinks must be updated
+  - g.co/mobilesiteprinciple22
 ---

 {% wrap content%}